alkautsarf/q3-dashboard/docs/challenges/challenge-1.md

   - Hide header logo only when the mobile/tablet menu overlay is open to avoid visual overlap, keep it visible on desktop.
   - Preserve close button position by forcing header alignment to flex-end on small screens when open.
   - Pure styling changes; no logic or layout shifts on desktop.

+### 2025-09-12
+  — ui(challenge1): align Connect button with header
+  - Move Connect button into the header row and center it vertically for consistent alignment with the page title.
+  - No logic changes — purely layout polish.